PSAT Practice Test

 Every year, thousands of high school students across the country prepare for the Scholastic Aptitude Test (SAT).
 But before they take the SAT, students prepare throughout their high school years by taking the Preliminary SAT/National Merit Scholarship Qualifying Test (PSAT/NMSQT).

-Click the “Start Test” button below to begin your free PSAT practice test!
+Click the “Start Test” above to begin your free PSAT practice test!
 These practice questions will give you a better idea of what to study for your exam.

 PSAT/NMSQT Practice Tests by Subject